AntoBrandi/Arduino-Bot/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+Make sure you install correctly the following required tools before continuing
-* Install Ubuntu 16.04 on Raspberry Pi 4
+* Install Ubuntu 18.04 on Raspberry Pi 3/4 or on PC Use the [Ubuntu Raspberry Pi](https://ubuntu.com/download/raspberry-pi) for your Raspberry Pi or [Ubuntu 18.04](https://ubuntu.com/download/alternative-downloads) for your PC
-Use the [Ubiquity Robotics](https://downloads.ubiquityrobotics.com/pi.html) Raspberry Pi images that cames along with a lot of pre-installed functionalities such as ROS kinetic, ssh server, GPIO and camera drivers
+* Install [ROS Melodic](http://wiki.ros.org/melodic/Installation/Ubuntu) on your Ubuntu 18.04
-* Install missing ROS libraries.
+* Install ROS missing libraries.
 Some libraries that are used in this project are not in the standard ROS package.
 Install them with:
 ```sh
 sudo apt-get install ros-kinetic-rosserial
 ```